harplife/zettelkasten/math/precalculus/Chapter 5/6_Modeling_Harmonic_motion.md

 $$

 > [!important] A motion that creates a sine wave is said to be **Sinusoidal**.
+> In math, the term "*Harmonic*" means the system has a sinusoidal component.
+In other words, if a motion, as a function of time, has a shape of the sine wave, then it is considered harmonic.
+>
 > **Non-harmonic motion** is a motion that repeats but is not *sinusoidal*.
 Examples include :
 > - Square waves
 > - Sawtooth waves